RAS598-2025-S-Team03/RAS598-2025-S-Team03.github.io/docs/index.md

 ![Sensor Block Diagram](./figures/placeholder_image.png)
-*Figure 2: Professional mockup of the BLIMP control and monitoring interface*
+*Figure 2: BLIMP Sensor Connection Block Diagram*

 This comprehensive sensor array will drive the autonomous control loops, enabling adaptive trajectory planning and responsive mode switching between manual and autonomous control.
 The demonstration will showcase how our fusion algorithms synthesize this diverse data to create a cohesive understanding of the environment, allowing the BLIMP to navigate reliably in dynamic, real-world scenarios.